fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v3.3.0/Set-AzureRmResourceGroup.md

 ```

 ### -Id
-Specifies the ID of the resource group to modify.
+Specifies the ID of the resource group that this cmdlet modifies.

 ```yaml
 Type: String